entrecode/ec.doc/doc/resources/asset.md

 ## Create

 To create a new asset, upload a file with content type multipart/form-data ([RFC 2388](http://tools.ietf.org/html/rfc2388)).
 MIME Type and basic properties are inferred from the uploaded file(s).
 The field name has to be `file`.
 Multiple files can be uploaded at once to create multiple assets with one call.
+You can also send a field `tags` or `title` to overwrite the default title and tags. `tags` must be a JSON.stringified array of strings.

 Additionally a boolean field `private` can be sent to specify if the created asset should be private (read: only accessible by the creating user) or public (read: accessible by everyone in the data manager).